How to constrain warm dark matter with the Lyman $\alpha$ forest: Results

-\myparagraph{Results.} We explore the likelihood via the Monte Carlo Markov Chains (MCMC).
+We explore the likelihood via the Monte Carlo Markov Chains (MCMC).
+The priors are shown in Table~\ref{tab:priors}.
 The $1\sigma$ and $2\sigma$ contours of the cosmic mean temperature, $T_0$, the optical depth, $\tau$, and the mass of the WDM, $m_{\rm WDM}$ are shown in Figure~\ref{fig:2D}.
 By marginalizing over $T_0(z)$ and $\tau(z)$ we find the lower limit on the warm dark matter $m_{\rm WDM}\geq 1.9\,{\rm keV}$ at $95\%$ CL.
 Warmer WDM models are excluded regardless of the instantaneous temperature of IGM, as the contours in Fig.~\ref{fig:2D} demonstrate.
 For each mass we also find the \textit{upper bound} on $T_0(z)$ at redshifts $z=4.2, 4.6, 5.0$, see Fig.~\ref{fig:t0_imass_mcmc}.
 A complete set of 2D plots are shown in Fig.~\ref{fig:triangle}.
-We have repeated the MCMC exploration using the covariance matrix provided by~\cite{Boera:2018vzq}, albeit with the errorbars inflated to account for the sample variance.
+We have repeated the MCMC exploration using the covariance matrix provided by~\citet{Boera:2018vzq}, albeit with the errorbars inflated to account for the sample variance.
 The resulting contours changed only slightly with the $95\%$~CL for the mass reaching $2.05$~keV.

 As our procedure is somewhat different from a standard MCMC exploration of the likelihood, we have several comments: \begin{enumerate} \item Our contours do not reach the CDM values (${1/m_\wdm = 0}$).
 This does not mean that the CDM cosmology is excluded by the data.
 This indicates that in the {\sc LateCold} reionizaiton scenario with cold DM, the temperature alone would not be sufficient to explain the suppression of the FPS.
-Therefore, in CDM cosmology the {\sc LateCold} model would be ruled out, while in the WDM cosmology with $m_\wdm >\unit[1.9]{keV}$ it is actually allowed.
+For this reason, we only consider the upper portion of the contours that are depicted in Figure~\ref{fig:2D}.
+Therefore, in CDM cosmology the {\sc LateCold} model would e ruled out, while in the WDM cosmology with $m_\wdm >\unit[1.9]{keV}$ it is actually allowed.
 Ref.~\cite{Walther:2018pnn} studied the dataset of \cite{Viel13} and found that cold DM model with {\sc LateCold} reionization is consistent with the data, but they did not study the dataset~\cite{Boera:2018vzq} we have considered in this work.

 \item For the same reason our upper limits on the temperature (Fig.~\ref{fig:t0_imass_mcmc}) are, probably, exaggerated as they compensate minimal pressure history.
 While for the {\sc LateCold} history these are $95\%$~CL upper bounds, for other thermal histories at similar confidence level one would be getting lower temperatures.
 Thus, one can treat them as (overly) conservative upper bounds on $T_0$.
 We do not provide lower bounds on the temperature as they are not meaningful. \end{enumerate}